MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 ## 6) How to calculate your income and what are the living costs?

 **Useful link**
-- [Living costs in Jena](https://livingcost.org/cost) > As a fan of data-driven decisions, I find this tool invaluable: it gives a good sense of life in a place.
-Ideally, you want low living costs and high salaries—and Jena offers this better than anywhere else in Germany.
-Add reliable daycare, strong social services, and an efficient local government, and it’s clear why Jena stands out in both Germany and Thuringia.
+- [Living costs in Jena](https://livingcost.org/cost) > As someone who values data-driven decisions, I find this tool very useful—it gives a reasonable picture of life in a place.
+What really matters are median living costs and median salaries, since medians aren’t distorted by a few extremely high incomes (unfortunatly the tool only offers averages but a good approximation non-the-less).
+In my view, a city with high living standards for the many -not just the few- offers the best quality of life.
+By that measure, Jena is exceptional: living costs are roughly half those in cities like Munich or Tübingen, while average salaries are comparable or even higher (see tool above).
+Add reliable daycare, strong social services, healthcare, efficient local government, and affordable meeting places that bring people together (e.g. libaries that cater to all the young & old, differences in cultures & background), and you get a city that minimizes disparity and polarization.
+A city or town is, in many ways, like an organism-thriving when it has a healthy mix of people and functions.
+That’s why Jena stands out in both Germany and Thuringia, and why it’s especially attractive for young professionals and families.

-Compared with cities such as Munich or Tübingen, living costs in Jena are about **half** while avarage salaries are about the same or higher (see tool above), and academic salaries (TV-L) remain about the same.
-This makes Jena attractive for young professionals and families.
+-
 **Estimates**
 - Student residence: €200–350/month
 - Private flat: €700–1,000+ depending on size and location